 Time: 59 min

 Another one of mad King Ludwig II’s castles that he built, but never finished.
-This castle is located on the Herreninsel (island) on Lake Chiemsee and was built as a replica to France’s Palace of Versailles in honor of the ‘Sun King’ Louis XIV.
+Schloss Herrnchiemsee is located on the Herreninsel (island) on Lake Chiemsee and was built as a replica to France’s Palace of Versailles in honor of the ‘Sun King’ Louis XIV.
 Although it is a much smaller scale, the Hall of Mirrors is definitely worth a visit as well as the stunning gardens.
+Spending a day on a lake is a great way to escape from the city!
 (More on Chiemsee here)

 Time: 50 min

 Just 26 miles southwest of Munich and with the S-Bahn, the lake is easily reachable and takes roughly 50 min.
 Ammersee is Germany’s 6th largest lake which developed as a result of ice age glaciers melting.
 In the lake town of Herrching, you can find the Little Castle (Kurparkschlössl), built in 1888 by the artist Ludwig Scheuermann along the promenade.
 To get here take the Munich S-bahn S8.

 The town of Dachau will unfortunately always be linked to one of the worst concentration camps in Germany.
 If you’re looking for an educational day trip from Munich, visiting Dachau Concentration Camp is always a good choice.
 Dachau was the first concentration camp to be built in Germany and soon more would follow the example of Dachau.
 It was built in 1933 and was supposed to be a forced labor camp for “political prisoners” but over the next 12 years, 200,000 people would be imprisoned here and 40,000 would be methodically murdered here and is worth a visit as those who don’t understand history are bound to repeat it.
 (More on Dachau here)